kj3moraes/UWMath-WKRPT-Template/README.md

 4. Upload these files to your new project.
 5. Compile before making any changes.

+## How to Use :
+There are certain steps that you need to take to customzie this work term report :
+1. If you move the main.tex file anywhere other than the extracted folder, the formatting.sty file **must be on the same folder level** as main.text
-## For new Latex users:
+### For new Latex users:

+a.
+Ensure that you have a LaTeX install on your system.
+If you do not, refer to [LaTeX Tutorial](https://latex-tutorial.com/tutorials/)
-1. Start of by replacing the text "Current Term" in main.tex with the term you last completed.
+b.
+Start of by replacing the text "Current Term" in main.tex with the term you last completed.
 Then click the green button "Recompile".
-2. Next replace the other default text.
+c.
+Next replace the other default text.
-3. Note that any text following a percentage sign is a comment and will not be shown in the pdf.
+d.
+Note that any text following a percentage sign is a comment and will not be shown in the pdf.
-4. Also note that between paragraphs there must be at least one blank line.
+d.
+Also note that between paragraphs there must be at least one blank line.
 Otherwise the paragraphs will form a giant paragraph!

+### For experienced Users
+a. d